-When in Rome, you’d prefer to do as the Romans do, and have a nice villa with extra bedrooms on call for your family visit.
+When in Rome, you’d prefer to do as the Romans do, and have a nice villa with extra bedrooms available for your family visit.
 But Italy’s capital can seem unwelcoming if you’re trying to find a family-friendly hotel room large enough to lay several sleepy heads.
-It is expensive and challenging to find one that sleeps more than two people; connecting rooms are few and far between as well.
-So, here are our picks of those places, most convenient and good value, where families of three or more are truly welcomed.
+It is expensive and challenging to find accommodations that sleep more than two people; connecting rooms are rare as well.
+So, here are our picks of those places that are most convenient and a good value, where families of three or more are truly welcomed.

 Tip: November to March is considered the low season; note that most suggested hotels provide a discount for multi-night stays, so be prepared to settle in.

 00153 Rome, Italy

 Friends recommended we stay at the Hotel Villa San Pio because of its beautiful location atop Aventino Hill, arguably Rome’s most affluent neighborhood.
 Aventino is for walkers because it’s uphill from Testaccio — one of the hippest quarters for bars and restaurants — and above the Roman Forum.
 It’s also a 15-minute walk to the Colosseum and even farther from that Metro station, but trams and buses are available close by.
 Expect the grace of a bygone era, with frescoed hallways, a beautiful garden, concierges on staff happy to make dinner reservations, an excellent cappuccino maker and a delicious breakfast…. all the pleasures of not being in a homestay.
 It’s ideal with older kids who will appreciate the luxurious, Old World rooms that make you feel right at home; young ones will enjoy running around in the gated garden.
 There is a four-bedded family room.

 Via Giulia 189/A